-- Watch for pedestrians, small children, pets, and other cyclists. - Always travel on the right hand side of the pathway. - Slow down when passing other pathway or trail users. - At signalized intersections, follow "WALK/DON'T WALK" signals. - At unsignalized intersections, yield to motorists.
+- cyclists. • Always travel on the right hand side of the pathway. - Slow down when passing other pathway or trail users. - At signalized intersections, follow "WALK / DON'T WALK" signals. - At unsignalized intersections. yield to motorists.

 Transit Bike Racks

 Most Saskatoon Transit buses are equipped with racks to transport your bicycle.
 Loading and unloading your bicycle is easy - follow the directions labeled on the bike rack, and be sure to let the driver know you will be unloading your bike before you get off the bus.